MalwareWerewolf/WerewolfSuperUtils.js/README.md

 ## hugo-coder-center-headings.js

 Center all the headings and add under the post's title a `<hr>` tag to separate it from the main content.
 This script can work with other themes, but it mainly works with [hugo-coder](https://github.com/luizdepra/hugo-coder) and it also requires some SCSS code to adjust some headings on the mobile.
 You can find the SCSS code in this repo under `../SCSS/hugo-coder-center-headings.scss`.
 Copy the file into your `assets` folder and link it in the config.

+## open-a-new-tab.js

+All `<a>` tags inside a `<p>` tag, will automatically open a new tab.
+The `rel` attribute sets the relationship between your page and the linked URL.
+Setting it to `noopener noreferrer` is to prevent a type of phishing known as [tabnabbing](https://en.wikipedia.org/wiki/Tabnabbing).